Francely Lomboto: Glenavon

 On 31 July 2025, it was announced that NIFL Premiership club Glenavon had signed Lomboto for an undisclosed fee.
-He made his debut in a 2-0 defeat to Ballymena United.
+He made his debut in a 2–0 defeat to Ballymena United.
+On 21 November 2025, Glenavon confirmed that Lomboto had departed the club by mutual consent, having scored 3 goals in 16 appearances in all competitions.

+Return to Galway United

+On 7 January 2026, he returned to his hometown club Galway United ahead of the 2026 season.

 Personal life

-His younger brother Gradi Lomboto is also a professional footballer, playing for Finn Harps in the League of Ireland First Division.
+His younger brother Gradi Lomboto is also a professional footballer who plays for Athlone Town in the League of Ireland First Division.